GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/custom-control-roles/index.md

 Check all custom controls have appropriate `role` and any required ARIA attributes that confer their interactive state.
-For example, a custom checkbox needs a `role=”checkbox”` and `aria-checked=”true|false”` to properly convey its state.
+For example, a custom checkbox needs a `role="checkbox"` and `aria-checked="true|false"` to properly convey its state.
 See the [Introduction to ARIA](https://developers.google.com/web/fundamentals/accessibility/semantics-aria/) for a general overview of how ARIA can provide missing semantics for custom controls.